 From Precision to Control: How Energy Leaders Win Under Uncertainty

-On West Texas Intermediate’s infamous crash day (April 20, 2020), oil futures went below $0.
+In energy, the biggest losses — and the biggest windfalls — come from the same place: uncertainty.
+On West Texas Intermediate's infamous crash day (April 20, 2020), oil futures went below $0.
 Most players froze.
 A few, with storage flexibility and fast decision loops, made a fortune.

 The root cause is deterministic thinking: the habit of planning around a single forecast as if the world will unfold that way.
 It feels rigorous.
 But it bakes in bias, blinds you to tail risks, and locks you into fragile strategies.